danielbarco/malariadetection_webapp/README.md

 **Pipeline**

-- Cell segmentation from microscope images using cellpose
+- Cell segmentation from microscope images using [cellpose](https://github.com/MouseLand/cellpose)
 - ROI extarction
-- ROI classification using finetuned Resnet18
+- ROI classification using finetuned Resnet18 and/or SqueezeNet

-Streamlit was used to create the web app, which was then deployed to Heroku.
+The app was deployed to [Heroku](https://sleepy-escarpment-93127.herokuapp.com/).
+Note: it is much slower due to the limitations of the free-tier server.
+Powered by PyTorch and [Streamlit](https://docs.streamlit.io/en/stable/api.html)